 |Speckle||Low in an array||High|

 IEEE has already included physical layer specifications and management parameters for 40Gbps and 100Gbps operation over fiber optic cable.
-Two popular parallel optics solutions for 40Gbps and 100Gbps over multimode fibers are introduced here.
+Two popular parallel optic solutions for 40Gbps and 100Gbps over multimode fibers are introduced here.
 For 40G, 40GBASE-SR4 transceiver is usually used, which requires a minimum of eight OM3/OM4 fibers for a transmit and receive link (4 fibers for Tx and 4 fibers for Rx).
 100GBASE-SR10 transceiver is for 100Gbps transmission, which requires a minimum of 20 OM3/OM4 fibers for a Tx/Rx link, 10 fibers are used for Tx and the other 10 are for Rx.

-The capabilities and uses of parallel optics and MPO technology continue to evolve and take shape as higher-speed fiber optic transmission, including 40/100GbE.
+The capabilities and uses of parallel optic and MPO technology continue to evolve and take shape as higher-speed fiber optic transmission, including 40/100GbE.
 It is uncertain that parallel optical communication would be the trend in the future.
 However, many cabling and network experts have pointed out that parallel optical communication supported with MPO technology is currently a way to equip an environment well prepared for the 40/100GbE transmission.